What Unethical Breeding Has Done To Bulldogs

 What Can We Do?

 What’s been done to Bulldogs by bad breeding has had such a negative impact on the animals it defies common sense.
-They wanted the extreme look of what we now know as the modern Bulldog and sacrificed the dogs welfare to achieve it.
+We find the extreme look of the modern Bulldog desirable, yet we sacrificed their well-being to achieve it.